-RINI will provide Complainants/student-victims with the contact information for available resources outside of RINI, including but not limited to, victim assistance organizations, law enforcement, mental health services, legal assistance, and or counseling services.
-If the Respondent is an RINI employee and the Complainant is an RINI student, RINI will report the alleged misconduct to the appropriate law enforcement agencies.
+If the Respondent is a RINI employee and the Complainant is a RINI student, RINI will report the alleged misconduct to the appropriate law enforcement agencies.

-I. Investigation
+H. Investigation

 The Title IX Coordinator shall oversee all Title IX investigations at RINI.
 Depending on the nature of the alleged violation of this Policy, an investigation may include, but is not limited to conducting interviews with the complainant and the Respondent; conducting interviews with witnesses; conducting interviews with the parent(s) or guardian(s) as necessary; reviewing law enforcement investigation documents, as applicable; reviewing student and personnel files; and gathering information from all other available outside sources.